Top 10 · MO

 - Prosthodontists in MissouriCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in MissouriCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in MissouriCommunity dental health and policy practitioners.

-- Oral & Maxillofacial Pathologists in MissouriDiagnoses oral diseases from biopsy and imaging.
+- Oral And Maxillofacial Pathologists in MissouriDiagnoses oral diseases from biopsy and imaging.

-- Dentist Anesthesiologists in MissouriSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in MissouriSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in MissouriSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in MissouriSpecialized dental imaging and diagnosis.

-- Dentist (Other)s in MissouriDentists with general or unspecified focus.
+- Dentists in MissouriDentists with general or unspecified focus.

-How are these oral & maxillofacial surgeons in Missouri ranked?
+How are these oral and maxillofacial surgeons in Missouri ranked?

 Missouri's Medicaid program is MO HealthNet.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the MO HealthNet provider directory (https://mydss.mo.gov/healthcare).How do I check a oral & maxillofacial surgeon's license in Missouri?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the MO HealthNet provider directory (https://mydss.mo.gov/healthcare).How do I check an oral and maxillofacial surgeon's license in Missouri?

 Use the Missouri Dental Board license-lookup at https://pr.mo.gov/dental.asp.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial surgeon instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial surgeon instead of a general dentist?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.